 The repeated doctor’s office visits for infertility treatments can be somewhat traumatizing when you aren’t used to having so much focus on your vagina, uterus, hormones, and body weight and overall health.
 Dates with “wanda” for follicle scans and embryo transfers, pessaries and suppositories of progesterone, bruises and bloating from repeated injections, can all conspire to make you feel less than sexy, or downright traumatized!

 You may be reluctant to add one more person into the mix, but therapists that specialize in infertility, sex, and couples therapy could help guide and support you through the isolation and despair that infertility can bring.
+You can learn to use the power of the mind-body connection to reduce stress, and guided visualization programs are a great way for couples to reconnect, they are scientifically designed to improve your fertility by helping to reduce anxiety and reconnect with your body’s natural rhythms.
+One popular program for this is the Natural Cycle For Fertility Program, by Circle and Bloom.

 Because sex is also a way to feel closer to your partner, IVF stress and infertility can lead clearly lead to tension in your overall relationship.
 Add to that, the financial burden of infertility.